 Eventbrite : The Outdoor Partnership Gwent

-This work has been developed in conjunction with the local early intervention for psychosis service within Aneurin Bevan University Health Board and works on the stress resilience model as utilised by these services across the UK.
+This work was developed in conjunction with the local early intervention for psychosis service within Aneurin Bevan University Health Board and works on the stress resilience model as utilised by these services across the UK.
+The programme has since expanded to give people who are accessing many different third sector support organisations across Gwent the opportunity to experience a variety of adventure activities in and around the Bannau Brycheiniog National Park.

 Activities have ranged from caving, mountain biking and rock climbing, through to wild camping, gorge walking and bushcraft.